Íslendingabók (genealogical database): History

 Genealogy has been a pastime of Icelanders for centuries, with its roots in medieval political agenda.
 Texts from early ages of Icelandic history, containing genealogical information, have survived into the modern age and scholars and enthusiasts have maintained the genealogy knowledge through the ages.
 In early 1988, Friðrik Skúlason marketed a software program for registering family information and started to compile a database of Icelandic genealogy with the aim to register all available Icelandic genealogy information.

-In 1997, deCODE genetics and Mr. Skúlason entered into an agreement to speed up the compilation of the database and to enable deCODE to utilize the database in the company’s medical genetics research.
+In 1997, deCODE genetics and Skúlason entered into an agreement to speed up the compilation of the database and to enable deCODE to utilize the database in the company’s medical genetics research.
 In January 2003, Íslendingabók was made publicly available on the web to all Icelanders, free of charge.
 The launch of the website received great attention and within a month, a third of the population had applied for access to the database.
 In celebration of the website’s 10th anniversary, founders of Íslendingabók, in collaboration with University of Iceland, launched an app-creation competition amongst university students.
 The winning team, named Sad Engineers Studio, received a prize of one million IKR.
-Their solution was implemented for Android smartphones and received an unexpected, international media attention.
+Their solution was implemented for Android smartphones and received international media attention.

 Content and accuracy

-As of February 2020, the database contains information on 904,000 individuals, an estimated half of the total population of Iceland since the settlement of the island in the 9th century.
-Coverage among Icelanders born in the 20th and 21st centuries is 100% and the database is estimated to contain 95% of individuals born since 1700.
+As of February 2025, the database contains information on just over one million individuals, including a little over half of the total population of Iceland since the settlement of the island in the 9th century.
+Coverage amongst Icelanders born in the 20th and 21st centuries is 100% and the database is estimated to contain 95% of individuals born since 1700.
 Each individual’s record contains information on parents, siblings, mates and children along with birthdates, death dates and places of birth and death.
 Connections toward parents have been 95.5% filled for those born in the 20th century.
 A study on mitochondria mutation, using Íslendingabók suggested the maternal lineages of the database to be 99.3% accurate and in a study on distribution of descendants, rate of false paternities is claimed to be 1.49% per generation, including laboratory handling errors.